yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/openshift.md

 ---
-title: Prepare the OpenShift environment
+title: Prepare the OpenShift Environment
-headerTitle: Prepare the OpenShift environment
+headerTitle: Prepare the OpenShift Environment
 linkTitle: Prepare the environment
 description: Prepare the OpenShift environment for Yugabyte Platform
 aliases: